omartin2010/jetson-object-detection/README.md

 - [X] ~~MQTT~~
 - [X] ~~Async event loop~~
 - [ ] Need to fix to get boxes > threshold... and return info to caller (via MQTT queues)
+- [ ] Add support for K4A (Kinect for Azure - with Submodule)
+- [ ] modify code to read images for scoring via the K4A drivers